sandhu-sukhpreet/calgary-pro-plumbing-bi-dashboard/README.md

 Dashboard screenshots can be found in the **images** folder.

 ---
 ## Data Notice

-This project uses a **simulated dataset** created for portfolio and educational purposes.
-While the business scenario is based on Calgary Pro Plumbing, no confidential customer or business information is included in this repository.
+This project was completed for Calgary Pro Plumbing as part of a real business analytics engagement.
+To protect client confidentiality, the dataset included in this repository has been simulated and anonymized.
+The analyses, dashboards, and business recommendations reflect the original project methodology while using non-confidential data.
 ---

 ## Future Improvements